 25 top tools (and tricks) for boosting online ticket sales for events

-Never again will your event-planning life depend on lots of spreadsheets, scattered documents and emails, many single-purpose apps and printed invitations to keep ticket sales thrumming along and your events running smoothly.
+Never again will your event-planning life depend on lots of spreadsheets, scattered documents, assorted emails, many single-purpose apps and printed invitations to keep ticket sales thrumming along and your events running smoothly.
 Now online event ticketing software can handle all of these tasks more efficiently and effectively.

 But before we jump ahead and (blindly) invest all our faith in technology, for all the benefits tech brings to online ticket sales for events, there are quite a few things to look out for (and be careful of) when considering an online event ticketing system.
 If you want some best practices for how to sell tickets for an event, these helpful tips will give you a great starting point.